eDyablo/study-docker-way/course introduction/README.md

 | Docker image | A portable, read-only, executable file containing the instructions for creating a container
 | Dockerfile | A text file provides a set of instructions to build a container image
 | Docker run utility | A tool to manage images and control containers
-| Docker Hub | A registry where container images can be stored, shared, and managed
+| Docker Hub | A registry where container images can be stored and shared
-| Docker Engine | The core of Docker that includes a long-running daemon process, APIs and command-line interface
+| Docker Engine | The core of Docker that includes a long-running daemon process, provides APIs and command-line interface
 | Docker Machine | A tool used to install and manage Docker Engine on various virtual hosts or older versions of macOS and Windows
-| Docker Compose | A command-line tool that uses [YAML] files to define and run multicontainer Docker applications
+| Docker Compose | A command-line tool that uses [YAML] files to define and run multicontainer applications
 | Docker Desktop | A desktop application providing a user-friendly way to build and share containerized applications

 ![Docker architecture](https://aurigait.com/wp-content/uploads/2023/10/docker-architecture.png)